giocomai/castarter.legacy/README.md

 #> [6] "http://www.europarl.europa.eu/news/en/news-room/press-release?start=50"
 ```

 It is now necessary to download these index pages.
-The following command downloads the relevant index pages and saves them in .html format in the /EuropeanUnion/EuropeanParliament/IndexHtml folder.
+The following command downloads the relevant index pages and saves them in html format in the /EuropeanUnion/EuropeanParliament/IndexHtml folder.

 ``` r
 DownloadContents(links = indexLinks, type = "index")